nbrandaleone-aws/awesome-appmesh/README.md

 - [App Mesh Helm Charts](https://github.com/aws/eks-charts) - A series of helm charts, which will make operational usage of App Mesh easier.
 Charts include Prometheus / Grafana, AWS X-Ray, Jaeger and Datadog components.
 - [App Mesh Controller for EKS](https://github.com/aws/aws-app-mesh-controller-for-k8s) - A controller to help manage App Mesh resources for a Kubernetes cluster.
 - [App Mesh injector for Kubernetes](https://github.com/aws/aws-app-mesh-inject) - AWS App Mesh sidecar injector for Kubernetes.
+- [Cross Amazon EKS cluster App Mesh using AWS Cloud Map](https://aws.amazon.com/blogs/containers/cross-amazon-eks-cluster-app-mesh-using-aws-cloud-map/) - This blog shows to run a single mesh across two different clusters in the same VPC.
+The trick is to use Cloud Map for service discovery, since it can work across clusters in the same region.
+- [Using Gloo as an Ingress Gateway for AWS App Mesh](https://aws.amazon.com/blogs/containers/using-gloo-as-an-ingress-gateway-for-aws-app-mesh/) - Gloo is an amazing Envoy-based Ingress Gateway.
+This blog demonstrates how to use it to direct traffic into an App Mesh cluster.
+- [Using Gloo as an Ingress](https://docs.solo.io/gloo/latest/gloo_integrations/service_mesh/gloo_app_mesh/) - This is similar to the above post, but this post is written by the folk's at Solo who make Gloo.
+The previous post was written by an AWS Solutions Architect.

 ### App Mesh for EC2